Last updated: 28 Oct, 2020

 “I once challenged some owners that their dog was a pit bull.
 They showed me the parents with the paperwork.
 It was a cross between a boxer and a Labrador.
 I could have sworn it was a pit bull.”

 Samantha Tarling, WA Rangers Association President

-Tonight, the Project will be showing a feature on the 'dangerous dog' laws in Victoria, including the story of Chevy, a dog taken from his family and held at an RSPCA pound for several months.
-He was later released, after his owner took their fight to the supreme court - but he could just have easily been found to be a ‘pit bull type’ and killed.
-His temperament, or even his actual breed DNA, was never taken into into account.
+Recently, the Project aired a feature on the 'dangerous dog' laws in Victoria, including the story of Chevy, a dog taken from his family and held at an RSPCA pound for several months.
+He was later released after his owner took their fight to the supreme court - but he could just have easily been found to be a ‘pit bull type’ and killed.
+His temperament, or even his actual breed DNA, was never taken into account.
 The breed-specific laws in Victoria, are 100% visual.

-Dr. Ian Dunbar, Veterinarian, animal behaviorist, and author
+Dr. Ian Dunbar, Veterinarian, animal behaviourist, and author

 Protecting people from dog bites

 As there are no official incident reporting procedures in place in Australia, it’s impossible to obtain accurate injury statistics.
 What we do know is that the vast majority of dog bites take place within the family home, involving familiar family pets and children under the age of 10 years.
 Therefore, a strategy to prevent the number of dog bite incidents will only be successful when effective measures are taken to help reduce the risk of incidents in the home.

 “We’re never going to be able to prevent every incident, but a really good way to help prevent bites and attack is through socialisation of puppies with people and other dogs at a young age, and teaching our children how to be safe around animals."

 The best way to prevent attacks involving children is to educate parents on safe interactions with their own pets, and the dogs of friends and family members, and working to ensure the public is aware of the importance of socialisation and training.